Defectors from ex-Pakistani PM Imran Khan's party form new outfit - ExBulletin

 Defectors from ex-Pakistani PM Imran Khan’s party form new outfit

-Lahore: A group of former provincial lawmakers who quit ex-Prime Minister Imran Khan’s Pakistani party Tehreek-e-Insaf following May 9 attacks on military installations and sensitive government buildings, launched on Monday a new group called the “Democrats”.
+By Press Trust of India: A group of former provincial lawmakers who quit ex-Prime Minister Imran Khan’s Pakistani party Tehreek-e-Insaf following May 9 attacks on military installations and sensitive government buildings , launched a new group called the “Democrats” on Monday. .”

 Former Punjab province interior minister Hashim Dogar, who left Khan’s PTI last month, leads the formation, which also includes former education minister Dr Murad Raas.